 All JCCGC meetings shall be minuted, including the names of all those present or absent.
 Administrative support shall be provided by NHS Orkney.

-Draft minutes shall be circulated promptly to the Chair of the JCCGC, normally within 10 days.
+Draft minutes shall be circulated promptly to the Chair of the JCCGC, normally within 5 days.
+Chair's Assurance Report will be produced by the Chair and the Executive Lead directly after the meeting.